corpus-christi/corpus-christi/doc/develop.md

 you need to create a user and a database.
 An easy way to do this is to use the shell commands that come with Postgres.

+#### Local Postgres Installation

+If you run Postgres locally,
+you should have access to Postgres-provided executables that create users and databases.

 Create a user:
 ```bash
 $ createuser arco